vercel/next.js/README.md

 - Routing with lazy component loading: `<Link>` (by importing `next/link`)
 - A way for components to alter `<head>`: `<Head>` (by importing `next/head`)

-If you want to create re-usable React components that you can embed in your Next.js app or other React applications, using `create-react-app` is a great idea.
+If you want to create re-usable React components you can embed in your Next.js app or other React applications, using `create-react-app` is a great idea.
 You can later `import` it and keep your codebase clean!

 </details>